qvad/taqo/README.md

-  --username USERNAME   Username for connection --password PASSWORD   Password for user for connection --database DATABASE   Target database in YugabyteDB --test TEST           taqo or regression --num-queries NUM_QUERIES
+  --username USERNAME   Username for connection --password PASSWORD   Password for user for connection --database DATABASE   Target database in YugabyteDB --test TEST           Type of test to evaluate - taqo (default) or regression --num-queries NUM_QUERIES
                         Number of queries for default model --num-retries NUM_RETRIES